From the Archives: Wagner at the Met

 From 1945 on, there were too many noteworthy Wagnerians to name, but it would be impossible not to recognize Swedish soprano Birgit Nilsson (pictured above as Brünnhilde), who made a sensational Met debut as Isolde in 1959.
 Following this triumph, she became the Met’s premiere Brünnhilde, and the company’s general manager, Rudolf Bing, flatly refused to consider mounting a Ring production without her.

 A new production of the Ring Cycle completed in 1989 at the Met, conducted by James Levine and directed by Otto Schenk, with designs by Günther Schneider-Siemssen, presented a realistic staging that became wildly popular with audiences, even as re-interpretive styles became the rule in Europe.
-(The image at the top of this page shows the conclusion of Die Walküre in Schenk’s production.)
-The Schenk and Schneider-Siemssen team created a comprehensive realistic Wagner style at Met with, in addition to the Ring, productions of Tannhäuser (1977), Parsifal (1991), and Die Meistersinger von Nürnberg (1993).
+The Schenk and Schneider-Siemssen team created a comprehensive realistic Wagner style at Met with, in addition to the Ring, productions of Tannhäuser (1977), Parsifal (1991, pictured at the top of this page), and Die Meistersinger von Nürnberg (1993).

 In the last few decades, productions of Wagner’s operas have searched for more probing interpretations.
 Director Robert Wilson’s Kabuki-like Lohengrin in 1998 created considerable controversy, and Canadian director Robert Lepage’s videographic and mechanical wizardry in his new production of the Ring cycle, completed in 2012, gave rise to spirited conversation among critics and audiences.
 François Girard’s psychological approaches to Parsifal (2013, pictured above) and Der Fliegende Holländer (2020), and director Mariusz Treliński’s production of Tristan und Isolde—which opened the 2016–17 season with the powerful Isolde of Nina Stemme and the dynamic conducting of Sir Simon Rattle—have been the most recent additions to the Met’s catalogue of Wagner stagings.